cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 4.2) UPRN Agent (potentially in chunks)

-> The following steps refer to commit `68abb0eb4c24438fa46a3acdb2f6a3c3786292a8` on `https://github.com/cambridge-cares/CitiesKG/tree/develop`
+> The following steps refer to commit `609022747856c619984fa972e6a773259625a9ec` on `https://github.com/cambridge-cares/CitiesKG/tree/develop` (the `.war` file built of this commit is provided in the `../../Data/03 OntoCityGml Instantiation/City agents war file/` repository (for reference); however, deploying via IntelliJ is recommended).

 The [UPRN Agent] queries intersecting UPRNs for each instantiated OntoCityGml building from the Ordnance Survey [OS Features API] and instantiates them into the KG.
-The agent is designed to either process all buildings within a namespace or a single building provided as `cityObjectIRI`:
+The agent is designed to either process all buildings within a namespace (and push changes to KG every 2k buildings) or a single building provided as `cityObjectIRI`:

 ```
 PUT http://localhost:8080/agents/uprn